chrisallo/esperdb/README.md

 }
 ```

+> NOTE: If `EsperStore` implementation is not provided, it uses default built-in memory-based database instead.

 ### Initialization

 Suppose that we're going to store the product data with its price.
 The data model of the `Product` looks like this: